Honors/POS/README.md

 | Gender | Drop Down Menu | The Gender of the item in the inventory
 | Client | Drop Down Menu | The Client of the item in the inventory

+>**Note:** Any number of search criteria can be selected.
+To have the list show all items in the inventory, deactivate all fields and click search again.

+####Search Result
+After a search is executed, several search items appear in the Search Screen's list.
+Clicking on one will open a box that allows you to view all the information about the item, but not change any information.

 ###Report Screen
 **Permission:** User